C800 Psychology BSc Undergraduate 2020

 Course Learning and Teaching

 In general, lectures highlight the main areas of concern within a module topic, covering historical and current empirical findings and methodological issues together with their concomitant theoretical interpretations.
 Small group tutorials guide your learning of lecture-based material and that gleaned through independent study by promoting discussions and critical appraisal, developing your ability to organise and present information both orally and in a variety of written formats.
-Workshops and practical sessions enable you to gain first-hand experience of key research skills in Psychology and to learn and apply associated statistical and IT packages.
+Workshops and practical sessions enable you to gain first-hand experience of key research skills in Psychology and Behavioural Science, and to learn and apply associated statistical and IT packages.

-The number of weekly timetabled contact hours does not vary radically across the three years of the degree programme.
+The number of weekly timetabled contact hours does not vary radically across the three years of the degree.
 However, there is a qualitative difference in the nature of the activities provided and in staff expectations: you are supported in becoming progressively more independent as thinkers and learners in preparation for further work or study on completion of your degree.

 In the third year, you will select from a variety of specialist topic modules.
 As these are primarily provided by lecturers eminent in their field, you will have the unique opportunity to engage with and discuss the most recent theoretical and empirical issues.
-Level 3 modules are delivered through weekly two-hour lectures, seminars and workshops typically totalling eight hours per week.
+Year 3 modules are delivered through weekly two-hour lectures, seminars and workshops typically totalling eight hours per week.
 Additionally, building on research skills developed in their first and second years, and under the supervision of a member of staff, each third-year student completes an independent empirical study.
 Depending on the nature of the investigation, you might expect to meet with your supervisor on average once a fortnight throughout the year.

 Throughout your three undergraduate years, you will have access to all your lecturers informally on a ‘drop-in basis’, by email appointment, or through advertised weekly office hours.
 All staff are willing to engage in discussions, provide support, feedback and guidance where relevant.
 There are also Module Leaders who are members of staff designated to deal with issues relating to modules as a whole and Year Tutors who are available to help when necessary with any problems that may generally affect your studies in Psychology.